-- 4.7 The legislative framework allows discretion on the issue of Basic checks.
-As such all elected members could agree to undergo a Basic DBS check.
-Basic checks show "Unspent Convictions & Cautions" from the Police National Computer (PNC) only, (those that are considered to be unspent under the terms of the Rehabilitation of Offenders Act (ROA) 1974).
-These checks do not show spent convictions, cautions, warnings, reprimands, other relevant police information, or children or adults barred list and are therefore are often considered of more limited value. - 4.8 An enhanced check provides full details of a criminal record.
+- 4.8 An enhanced check provides full details of a criminal record.
 This includes cautions, warnings, reprimands, spent and unspent convictions.
 It can also search the children and vulnerable adults 'barred list' to see if the applicant is prohibited from working with these groups.
-An individual can not request one themselves only the employer/organisation can request one. - 4.9 With regard to Enhanced checks, for specific roles with more regular contact with children and vulnerable people, there is no statutory requirement on Councillors to undergo these checks.
+An individual can not request one themselves only the employer/organisation can request one. - With regard to Enhanced checks, for specific roles with more regular contact with children and vulnerable people, there is no statutory requirement on Councillors to undergo these checks.
 The eligibility criteria for an enhanced check is defined separately for contact with adults and Children.
-For children 3 criteria must be met, 1. the Establishment your in should be a specialist environments that involves working alongside children (e.g. schools, academies, colleges, residential children's care homes etc), 2.
+For children 3 criteria must be met, 1. the Establishment your are in should be a specialist environments that involves working alongside children (e.g. schools, academies, colleges, residential children's care homes etc), 2.
 The activity should be a regulated one i.e working with children and 3.
 The activity is either 4 or more times within a 30-day period, or once or more times a week.
 Examples of regulated activities for Adults are provided in the table below:

-Activity Healthcare Provided by any healthcare professional or under the direction or supervision of one Personal care Washing, dressing, eating, drinking and toileting Social work In relation to adults, who are clients or potential clients, includes assessing or reviewing the need for health or social care services and providing ongoing support to clients Assistance with household affairs Anyone who provides day to day assistance to an adult because of their age, illness or disability, where it includes managing the person's money, paying the person's bills, or shopping on their behalf Assistance with the conduct of affairs Power of attorney/deputies appointed under the Mental Capacity Act Conveying an Adult For health, personal or social care requirements due to age, illness or disability.
+Regulated Activity Definition Healthcare Provided by any healthcare professional or under the direction or supervision of one Personal care Washing, dressing, eating, drinking and toileting Social work In relation to adults, who are clients or potential clients, includes assessing or reviewing the need for health or social care services and providing ongoing support to clients Assistance with household affairs Anyone who provides day to day assistance to an adult because of their age, illness or disability, where it includes managing the person's money, paying the person's bills, or shopping on their behalf Assistance with the conduct of affairs Power of attorney/deputies appointed under the Mental Capacity Act Conveying an Adult For health, personal or social care requirements due to age, illness or disability.
 This includes hospital porters, patient transport services, driver's assistants, Ambulance Technicians and Emergency Care Assistants.
 Please note transporting/conveying is not necessarily in a vehicle and could be in a wheelchair/stretcher